alsmyr/flashcards-chart-se/README.md

-# flashcards-chart-se
+# Flashcards html
-Flashcards for charts in Swedish
+Flashcards for charts in Swedish as I am learning